CodeMilitant/code-meta/readme.txt

 = Will this work with custom post types? =

-CodeMeta tries hard to work with every post type, but that depends on the structure of the post type.
+Code Meta tries hard to work with every post type, but that depends on the structure of the post type.

-CodeMeta tries to parse all post types, however, it may not get everything right.
+Code Meta tries to parse all post types, however, it may not get everything right.
 The public GitHub (below) is available should you have any troubles with a custom post type.

 = Where do I setup the parameters for this plugin after it's installed? =

 There are no paramters to setup.
 Just install, activate and forget about it.

-The admin screen in the CodeMeta menu will show you a sample of the actual meta tags generated from a random post type found on your website.
+The admin screen in the Code Meta menu will show you a sample of the actual meta tags generated from a random post type found on your website.

-= Will CodeMeta work with all ecommerce plugins? =
+= Will Code Meta work with all ecommerce plugins? =

 No, this plugin is only optimized for WooCommerce.
 Future premium versions may encompass more ecommerce solutions.

-= Will CodeMeta help me build categories and keywords from my WordPress content? =
+= Will Code Meta help me build categories and keywords from my WordPress content? =

 Yes!
 The CodeSEO AI premium version builds the categories and keyword phrases for a small monthly fee.

-= Will this CodeMeta plugin show my existing keywords and categories? =
+= Will this Code Meta plugin show my existing keywords and categories? =

 Yes, but you have to add all these elements manually to your WordPress content.
 The CodeSEO AI premium version will do this for you for a small monthly fee.

-= Will the CodeMeta plugin connect my social networks to my website? =
+= Will the Code Meta plugin connect my social networks to my website? =

 Yes, the social network premium version is only $3 dollars (USD) per month for social network integration.